-Jennifer is a PhD candidate in Clinical Psychology at York University, and a proud graduate of the University of Toronto’s Master of Social Work program.
-She has clinical experience providing psychotherapy to and conducting psychological assessments of undergraduate student populations (University of Toronto Scarborough Health & Wellness Centre, York University Psychology Clinic), adults with an eating disorder (North York General Hospital’s Adult Eating Disorders partial day hospital), and adults with cancer (Sunnybrook Health Sciences Centre’s Odette Cancer Centre’s Patient and Family Support Services).
+Jennifer is a Clinical Psychologist and a proud graduate of the University of Toronto’s Master of Social Work program.
+Presently, she works full-time at her private practice providing psychotherapy and psychological assessment to adults and couples, and part-time at North York General Hospital’s Adult Eating Disorder program.
+She has had the honour of working with a broad range of adults pondering a variety of existential struggles, and has worked most often with folks who are questioning in the areas of trauma, disordered eating, life transitions, and intimate relationships.
 Jennifer employs an integrative approach to psychotherapy, purposively selecting interventions from different modalities and weaving them together to provide tailored, flexible treatment.
-She has experience in the provision of Narrative Therapy, Cognitive Behavioural Therapy, Dialectical Behaviour Therapy, Emotion Focused Therapy, and Motivational Interviewing.
+She has experience in the provision of Narrative Therapy, Emotion Focused Therapy, Cognitive Behavioural Therapy and Motivational Interviewing.

 Jennifer is also passionate about teaching.
 Her SSHRC-funded doctoral research explored how to improve post-secondary education by teaching educators and students to listen to the warning signal of boredom.
 Jennifer’s teaching philosophy is that learning occurs when students are interested and are enjoying reflecting upon the course content.
 She emphasizes ‘parallel process’, striving to model in her teaching style the respect, direct communication and attunement that we as social workers offer to our clients.
 Jennifer has previous experience teaching post-secondary students at Seneca College and York University, and graduate students at the University of Toronto.
 She is excited to teach (and learn from) the MSW students at the University of Toronto’s Factor-Inwentash Faculty of Social Work.